 ii.
 Validity condition, e.g. time and/or location (optional)

-Editor's note 2-1b: It is FFS whether Validity condition is to be possible to be set per localized service, hosting network or both.

 e.
 Hosting network related information, per hosting network in the case of PNI-NPN as hosting network:

 i.
 PLMN ID of the PNI-NPN.

 ii.
 Optionally, if hosting network is associated with CAG IDs, a list of CAG IDs corresponding to the localized service.